Natural Health & Wellness

 The Core Difference In One Sentence

-Glutathione is the body’s master antioxidant — it neutralizes free radicals, binds toxins for elimination, recycles vitamins C and E, and supports immune function.
-Glutamine is the body’s most abundant amino acid — it fuels the gut lining (enterocytes), feeds rapidly-dividing cells like immune cells and fibroblasts, and supports muscle recovery after intense exercise.
+Glutathione is the body’s master antioxidant.
+It neutralizes free radicals, binds toxins for elimination, recycles vitamins C and E, and supports immune function.
+Glutamine is the body’s most abundant amino acid.
+It fuels the gut lining (enterocytes), feeds rapidly-dividing cells like immune cells and fibroblasts, and supports muscle recovery after intense exercise.

 Side-By-Side Comparison